tomthemod/powerplatform-mcp/README.md

 ## Usage

-This is an MCP server designed to work with MCP-compatible clients like GitHub Copilot.
-Once running, it will expose tools for retrieving PowerPlatform entity metadata.
+This is an MCP server designed to work with MCP-compatible clients like Cursor, Claude App and GitHub Copilot.
+Once running, it will expose tools for retrieving PowerPlatform entity metadata and records.

 ### Available Tools